How Common Is the Last Name Workman?

-The surname Workman is the #1,097 most common last name in the United States, with an estimated 36,276 bearers.
-That's about 1 in 9,259 Americans.
-This data comes from the 2010 U.S. Census Bureau surname frequency tables.
+An estimated 34,731 people in the United States share the surname Workman.
+That's about 1 in 9,869 Americans.
+This data comes from the 2020 U.S. Census Bureau surname frequency tables.

 This page covers the Workman surname's frequency in the U.S. population, its rank among all American surnames, and a breakdown of ancestry and ethnicity data from the Census.
 You can also check how many people share any first + last name combination involving Workman.